eliquid/awesome-local-seo/README.md

 *Infographics to help you with Local SEO*

 * [The Importance Of Local SEO](https://blog.hubspot.com/marketing/local-seo-stats "Hubspot") - 16 Stats That Prove the Importance of Local SEO
+* [The Step By Step Guide To Local SEO](https://visual.ly/community/infographic/business/step-step-guide-local-seo "Infographic") - The Step By Step Guide To Local SEO